 8x8

-• Mobile app for Android and iOS keeps you connected with all of your clients even when you’re out of the office
+• Mobile app to stay connected when you’re out of the office

 • Consolidate contact details from a number of different programs